 We removed all the element tubes and sweeps from both antennas for rebuilding.
 The picture above shows the disassembled upper antenna.

-All four Stepper motors on both antenna were replaced.
+All four Stepper motors on both antennas were replaced.
 These motors move metal tapes inside hollow element tubes to adjust the length of each antenna’s 4 movable elements.
-These adjustments are done automatically by controllers in our shack which receive frequency information from the radios which are connected to each antenna.
+These adjustments are done automatically by controllers in our shack which receive frequency information from the radios connected to each antenna.

-All of the element housing poles were cleaned, prepped and painted with a UV resistant clear coat to protect them from further sun damage.
-The poles cleaned up like new.
+All element housing poles were cleaned, prepped, and painted with a UV-resistant clear coat to protect them from further sun damage.
+The poles were cleaned up like new.

-The assembly of all the new element sweep tubes (shown above) was done next.
+All the new element sweep tubes (shown above) were assembled next.
 Each antenna has six sweeps.

-The end of each element pole must be prepped with a tape system which ensures that the poles are seated properly, sealed to and firmly attached to the sweeps.
-This process and the associated assembly and tightening of the element couplers was the most time-consuming step in the rebuild process as it had to be repeated a total of 24 times.
+The end of each element pole must be prepped with a tape system that ensures that the poles are seated properly, sealed to, and firmly attached to the sweeps.
+This process and the associated assembly and tightening of the element couplers was the most time-consuming step in the rebuild process, as it had to be repeated 24 times.

 Here’s a picture of one of the rebuilt element tube assemblies.
-The ropes support the element tubes and keep them aligned when the antenna is up in the air.
+The ropes support the element tubes and keep them aligned when the antenna is up.
 These elements are attached to the antenna motors with couplers and clamps.

 The final step in rebuilding the antennas is to test their operation on the ground.
 This ground test is done to ensure that all the motors are working correctly and that the element tapes move smoothly inside the rebuilt element tubes.

 The Icom IC-7851 has several important performance upgrades.
-The most impactful one is a new low phase noise oscillator which significantly improves RMDR performance compared to the IC-7800.
-The IC-7851 is in the top-tier of Transceivers in Sherwood Engineering’s tests.
-The receivers in the IC-7851 are very quiet, have excellent Dynamic Range and perform great in when close-in interference is present.
+The most impactful one is a new low-phase noise oscillator which significantly improves RMDR performance compared to the IC-7800.
+The IC-7851 is in the top tier of Transceivers in Sherwood Engineering’s tests.
+The receivers in the IC-7851 are very quiet, have excellent Dynamic Range, and perform great when close-in interference is present.

 The Icom IC-7851 has a higher resolution and faster display.
-It also supports higher resolution external monitors so we installed am upgraded display monitor along with the new radio.
+It also supports higher-resolution external monitors, so we installed an upgraded display monitor along with the new radio.
 The IC-7851 has a number of new networking features and supports stand-alone remote operation over a LAN and the Internet.
 We are planning to use these capabilities to add a second remote operating gateway to our station.
 More on this in a future article.

-The combination of the rebuilt antennas and the new IC-7851 Transceiver has our station performing better than ever.
-The antennas are working as well or better than when they were new and the IC-7851 has significantly better receive performance compared to its predecessor and is a pleasure to use.
+The rebuilt antennas and the new IC-7851 Transceiver have our station performing better than ever.
+The antennas are working as well or better than when they were new, and the IC-7851 has significantly better receive performance compared to its predecessor and is a pleasure to use.